 CPD training and conferences

 We offer a suite of CPD training courses on planning, coordinating and assessing PSHE education as well as preparing for statutory Health Education, Relationships Education/RSE as well as Ofsted and Independent Schools Inspectorate inspections.
 We also run courses on specific aspects of PSHE, such as relationships and sex education, mental health and online safety.
 Besides our calendar courses we can deliver bespoke training in your school, academy chain or local area.

 We also hold national conferences on the latest policy and practice developments, including areas of greatest concern to our members.
-For example, our 2014 annual conference and seminar covered pupil mental health and wellbeing and our 2015 conference focussed on safeguarding pupils through PSHE education.
+Our annual conferences have in the past, for example, covered topics such as pupil mental health and safeguarding pupils through PSHE education.